zsakowitz/nya/README.md

 <h1 align="center"><code>nya</code></h1>

+project nya is a graphing calculator designed with extensibility and GPU rendering as first priorities.

+<u>**Developing?**</u> Build the Prettier plugin via `bun build:prettier`, then
+run `bun dev` to build the CSS file and start a dev server via esbuild.

+> [!IMPORTANT]
+>
+> project nya is currently undergoing a major rewrite.
+The code and feature set
+> is unstable, and will be for a while.

+If you have a feature request or bug report, check [TASKS.txt](./info/TASKS.txt) first; it's probably already there, in the massive backlog of functionality which needs to be included.

+The top-level folders of this repo are:

+- [info/](info/): informative files, notes, and the backlog
+- [lang/](lang/): the nyalang checker, compiler, minimal standard library, and Prettier plugin
+- [make/](make/): builder of .nya files
+- [nya/](nya/): extended standard library loaded into the calculator
+- [pkg/](pkg/): old versions of packages which are no longer in use, except for a few files which are used
+- [src/](src/): the main renderer, field editor, and command handler

+Yes, there are two standard libraries for nyalang:

+1. The one in [lang/src/std.ts](lang/src/std.ts), which defines builtins which are implemented directly in JS and GLSL.
+2. The ones in [nya/](nya/), which define functions and types available in the calculator.

+## the `.nya` language

+`.nya` files define functions and types accessible in the graphing calculator and in math expressions, and are compiled to JS and GLSL when needed.
+The benefits are many:

+- Instead of the old error-prone dependency system for GLSL, files now explicitly mark their dependencies.
+- Functions can be type-checked before publishing a new version of project nya.
+- Non-cyclic dependency graphs can be enforced as a rule, rather than by lints.
+- Cross-compilation means one code block counts as JS and GLSL.
+- If exact numeric types were added, it would be as simple as changing a single stdlib file, instead of a global change across all files.
+- Operator overloading is supported, so long `.add.sub.mul.inv` chains are no longer needed to work with complex numbers or geometric points.
+- Functionality like quaternions can be directly expressed, with no overhead of JS type declarations.

+Of course, there still exists a simple API for extending nyalang's functionality with JS-only functions; see [./nya/woc/surreal.ts](./nya/woc/surreal.ts) for an example of how this is used to define surreal numbers and various games.

+> [!WARNING]
+>
+> The README below is likely outdated, since it comes from the non-beta branch
+> and hasn't been touched since April 2025, but it is included for reference
+> anyway.

+---

 project nya is a graphing calculator designed to be extended.
 It's 100% open-source (you can look at our code if you want), and adding new features is as simple as writing and including a single JavaScript file.